 (These are excerpts from my book "Intelligence is not Artificial")

 Cybernetics (that can be dated back to the 1943 paper "Behavior, Purpose and Teleology" co-written by MIT mathematician Norbert Wiener, physiologist Arturo Rosenblueth and engineer Julian Bigelow) did much to show the relationship between machines and living organisms.
-One can argue that machines are form of life or, viceversa, that living organisms are forms of machinery.
+One can argue that machines are a form of life or, vice versa, that living organisms are forms of machinery.

 However, "intelligence" is commonly considered one or many steps above the merely "alive": humans are generally considered intelligent (by fellow humans), whereas worms are not.

 Using digital electronic computers to mimic the brain is particularly tempting because Santiago Ramon y Cajal had discovered in approximately 1891 that neurons work like on/off switches.
 They "fire" when the cumulative signal that they receive from other neurons exceeds a certain threshold value, otherwise they don't.
 Plenty of mathematicians felt vindicated by that discovery: binary logic, invented in 1854 by the British philosopher George Boole in a book titled "The Laws of Thought", does seem to lie at the very foundation of human thinking.

 In 1943 an unlikely pair at the University of Chicago wed the digital electronic computer and the neuron: the psychiatrist and part-time poet Warren McCulloch